kgmonteith/BonusFFB/docs/prndl.md

 ### Enable Park slot

 This option enables the park slot.
-ATS/ETS2 does not have a park gear, so if you're not using telemetry, it's recommended to disable this option.
+ATS/ETS2 does not have a park gear, so if you're not using telemetry, you may want to disable this option.

 ### Enable Low slot